 After 1975, the development of the Rorschach method within the classical European tradition has ceased, with a few exceptions.
 Today, most Rorschach research and development — even in Europe — takes place within the American tradition.

 In the U.S.A., several complete, alternative systems for the administration, scoring and evaluation of the Rorschach test were created, beginning in the 1930:s.
 Not until the end of the 1960:s, when John E. Exner assumed the task of creating a synthesis of all these differing systems, one could again begin to speak about a unitary American Rorschach method.
-Exner´s system now clearly dominates the Rorschach world.
+Exner´s system now dominates the Rorschach world, including Europe.